Sustainable Shipping and Ports

 Point 2.2 Ports:

-a) Information package about the new port cooperation and its implementation in all 3 languages (in preparation)
+a) Information package about the new port cooperation and its implementation in all 4 languages

 Involvement in WATTfossilfrei!